Gilmer County DUI Court Process

 3. Trial (If No Plea Deal)

-Jury vs. Bench Trial: If a plea deal cannot be reached, your case will proceed to trial.
-You have the right to choose between a jury trial (where a jury of your peers decides your guilt or innocence) and a bench trial (where the judge makes the decision).
+• Jury vs. Bench Trial: You have the right to choose between a jury trial (where a panel of citizens decides your guilt or innocence) and a bench trial (where the judge makes the decision).
+Your attorney can advise you on which option is best for your case.

-Penalties for DUI in Gilmer, GA
+Penalties for DUI in Gilmer County, GA

 Understanding the potential penalties for a DUI conviction is essential.
 Georgia law outlines specific consequences that increase with each subsequent offense.